koyuawsmbrtn/web/src/pages/posts/germany-hates-the-afd.md

 layout: ../../layouts/post.astro
 ---

-As many of you have seen I have a banner on top asking you to stop fascism in Germany.
+As many of you have seen I have a banner on top asking you to protest against fascism in Germany.
 I want to briefly explain what this all means and why this is important.

 ## The rise of fascism in Germany...in the 21st century